dotnet/docs/docs/core/compatibility/index.md

    This breaks all code that uses the renamed or removed member, or parameter.

-   Note that this includes removing or renaming a getter or setter from a property, as well as renaming or removing enumeration members.
+   This includes removing or renaming a getter or setter from a property, as well as renaming or removing enumeration members.

 - ❌ **DISALLOWED: Adding a member to an interface**